simahawk/pas.plugins.userdeletedevent/README.rst

 PAS plugin that fires "Products.PluggableAuthService.interfaces.events.IPrincipalDeletedEvent" on user deletion.

-Thanks to this hook you can register subscribers for handling user deletion in a Plone site.
+Once you installed it you can you can register subscribers for handling user deletion in a Plone site.

 You can simply create a subscriber for hooking to this event like this: